 I remember thinking, “there has got to be a better way to manage this spending process….”

 What is really difficult with churches, is that these ministries thrive on events!
-Whether that event is the Sunday pancake breakfast, the kids summer camp or the annual Christmas production – events are what Church is about.
+Whether that event is the Sunday pancake breakfast, the kids’ summer camp, or the annual Christmas production – events are what the church is about.

-I am constantly looking for tools and resources to help the local church do their job more efficiently by taking advantage of the new technologies.
+I am constantly looking for tools and resources to help the local church do its job more efficiently by taking advantage of the new technologies.

 One technology I recently stumbled upon is called PEX.

 PEX is an employee expense management solution that helps churches enable spending – while maintaining control over how much is spent, on what items.

 This technology allows churches to reduce unnecessary spending, eliminate the need for petty cash and save time on expense reporting.